The CREATIVE RESOURCE research project was initiated in 1994 by Jakki Dehn, a reader in Product and Furniture

 asked questions by other visitors to this site.
 It will help to shed further light on what we are about.
 Alternatively, you

-e mail us with your questions and comments.
+could e mail us with your questions and comments.